 Commercial protein based foaming agents produced slightly better quality foam then the detergents in our tests.
 Drexel Foam Concentrate works very well diluted 160/1 - 4 oz / 5 gallons water, but it is toxic so we no longer use it.

-Here's a list of commercial foaming agents for making foamed concrete (AirCrete):
+Here's a list of commercial foaming agents from around the world for making foamed concrete (AirCrete).
+We haven't tried all of these so we aren't recommending any of them.